dennisfrancis/ClusterRows/README.md

 $ cd ClusterRows
 $ make
 ```
+After this the extension file `ClusterRows.oxt` can be found in `build/extension/`.

-If you get errors in compilation, please check if the SDK's environment variables are set properly after setting up the SDK.
+If you get errors on running `make`, please check if the SDK's environment variables are set properly after setting up the SDK.
 If that does not solve it, open an issue here.
-If you are compiling in a GNU/Linux platform and used the standard defaults while setting up the SDK, the oxt file can be found at the location
-`/home/$username/libreoffice5.4_sdk/LINUXexample.out/bin/`

 As always pull-requests are welcome.
 Happy hacking !